bulutyazgan/agentverse_conn/README.md

 # AgentVerse Connection

 A full-stack web application for interacting with AI agents powered by Strands Agents framework.
-Features real-time streaming conversations, multi-session management, and live tool usage monitoring.
+Features real-time streaming conversations with a clean, focused single-chat interface.

 ## Overview

 This project implements a web-based chat interface for Strands AI agents, allowing users to have interactive conversations with AI through a modern, responsive web UI.
 The application uses a Flask backend with Server-Sent Events (SSE) for real-time streaming and a React TypeScript frontend for a smooth user experience.
+All conversations are stored in a single session with optional history clearing.

 ## Quick Start